-Cash bonuses are performance based, and determined on both targeted individual and corporate performance-based measures including per share growth in cash flow, production and reserves in addition to cash flow netback per barrel of oil equivalent relative to our peer group.
-In addition, the corporate governance and compensation committee considers the development and execution of our business strategy and other subjective elements.
 Bonuses are intended to reward performance by our executive officers in the achievement of our strategic goals and objectives and are consistent with our compensation philosophy where a significant component of executive compensation is variable.
+Cash bonuses are performance based, and determined on both targeted individual and corporate performance-based measures including per share growth in cash flow, production and reserves and cash flow netback per barrel of oil equivalent relative to our peer group.
+In addition, our corporate governance and compensation committee considers the development and execution of our business strategy and other subjective elements together with annual shareholder returns and the competitive environment.

-Our corporate governance and compensation committee met on March 17, 2015 to establish annual bonuses for our officers for performance during 2014.
+Our corporate governance and compensation committee met on November 30, 2015 to establish annual bonuses for our officers for performance during 2015.
+Notwithstanding corporate and individual performance, in light of industry conditions and commodity prices, 2015 bonus payments to our executive officers were reduced by 33% compared to 2014.

-The following table summarizes annual bonuses paid to our named executive officers at December 31, 2014 and December 31, 2013.
+The following table summarizes annual bonuses paid to our named executive officers for performance during the years ended December 31, 2015 and December 31, 2014.

-Name and principal position 2014 Bonus (\$) Percent of Base 2014 Salary 2013 Bonus (\$) Percent of 2013 Base Salary Grant B. Fagerheim President and Chief Executive Officer 594,000 180% 470,000 174% Joel Armstrong Vice President, Production and Operations 312,000 125% 250,000 111% Darin Dunlop Vice President, Engineering 312,000 125% 250,000 111% Thanh Kang Chief Financial Officer 344,000 125% 280,000 117% David Mombourquette Vice President, Business Development 312,000 125% 250,000 111%
+Name and principal position 2015 Bonus (\$) Percent of Base 2015 Salary 2014 Bonus (\$) Percent of 2014 Base Salary Grant B. Fagerheim President and Chief Executive Officer 400,000 121% 594,000 180% Thanh Kang Chief Financial Officer 230,000 84% 344,000 125% Joel Armstrong Vice President, Production and Operations 210,000 84% 312,000 125% Darin Dunlop Vice President, Engineering 210,000 84% 312,000 125% David Mombourquette Vice President, Business Development 210,000 84% 312,000 125%